 White Pass operates three docks, which provide four berths for cruise ships operating west coast schedules throughout the May to September tourism season.
 The largest of the three docks, with two berths, is owned while the two remaining docks are situated on state and city property and operate under long-term tideland leases.

 The primary market is the cruise industry, which recognizes Skagway as a marquee port on its Alaskan cruises.
 White Pass maintains a symbiotic relationship with the cruise lines - carrying almost half of all cruise passengers - making it Alaska's most popular shore excursion and a high volume, highly rated and profitable shore excursion for the cruise lines.
 The relationship is supported with an existing incentive program and extensive cooperative pre-cruise and on-board promotion.
 White Pass also markets to motorcoach tour companies and independent travelers who arrive via ferry and the South Klondike Highway.

 The results of White Pass are self-sustaining and its US operations are translated into Canadian currency using average exchange rates during the period.
 Changes in average exchange rates will impact the net earnings of the Company.

-ClubLink's objective at the corporate level is to identify opportunities to generate incremental returns and cash flow.
-In the past, the nature of these investments included debt and equity instruments in both public and private organizations.
-Currently, management is focused on improving the returns of its golf club and resort and rail, tourism and port operating business segments.
+TWC's objective at the corporate level is to identify opportunities to generate incremental returns and cash flow.
+Historically, the nature of these investments included debt and equity instruments in both public and private organizations.
+Currently, management is focused on improving the returns of both operating business segments.